Servo Motor Tutorial for Arduino, ESP8266 and ESP32

 If we use the Servo library the PWM functionality on pin 9 and pin 10 of the Arduino boards are automatically disabled.

-How to Turn a Servo Motor up to 180 Degrees
+Turn the Servo to 180 degrees

 The first example is the easiest one you can image.
 We want to turn the motor from 0 to 180 degrees in a step size of 1 and after pausing at 180 degrees for one second we want to turn the motor backwards to 0 degree but with a faster step size of 5.